haoxsia/haoxsia.github.io/_pages/research.md

 ---

 My academic research focuses on two main areas:

-First, advanced manufacturing of nano-/micro-electromechanical systems (NEMS/MEMS) is an important point during my doctoral studies, among which I also need to receive a professional training in cleanroom and learn laboratory rules.
-More important, my microfabrication training relates to practicing and understanding lithography, dry ecthing, metal deposition as well as the sample inspection and metrology.
+First, advanced manufacturing of nano-/micro-electromechanical systems (NEMS/MEMS) is a focus during my Ph.D..
+My microfabrication training in cleanroom relates to practicing and understanding lithography, dry ecthing, metal deposition as well as the sample inspection and metrology.

-Second, theory developing of cavity optomechanics physics is another important key, in which mainly in the microwave domain I calculate and analyse the basis of equations of motion of mechanical resonators.
-Advances in mechanical resonators provide a lot of opportunities to do quantum ground cooling, entangling different resonators, and ultrasensitive detection for tiny forces or masses.
-Of course, the measurement evaluation and experiments for these kinds of resonator's schemes are included before, during and after projects running.
+Second, theory developing of cavity optomechanics is another key.
+My tasks are in calculating and analysing the basis of the equations of motion of mechanical resonators in capacitive coupling schemes.
+Advances in mechanical resonators provide a lot of opportunities for quantum ground cooling, entangling different resonators, and ultrasensitive detection of tiny forces or masses.
+The measurement evaluation and experimentation for such resonator schemes are included before, during and after projects running.

-Prior to doing above, magnetically and electrically controlling two dimensional liquid crystals (LCs) for tuning polarized lights propragation are my major targets.
+Prior to doing above, tuning the propagation of polarized lights through magnetically and electrically controlling two dimensional liquid crystals (LCs), such as hexagonal boron nitride, are my major targets.

-In others, nanomaterials including carbon nanotubes and graphene are my early explores.
+In others, nanomaterials including carbon nanotubes and graphene or more are my early explores.

 <nbsp>